kamilwojcik/cfluxim/README.md

 # cfluxim
 A simple tool for generating cosmic ray particle flux regarding the given distributions of momentum angle and energy.
-NOT READY YET!

-## What this tool can do

-It calculates the number of cosmic ray particles coming from a given solid angle and passing through a surface or a cube, regarding the zenith angle.

-The momentum magnitude is randomly generated using cumulative distribution historgam.
-The angular momentum coordinates are generated randomly within a given range.
+## More precysely

+the program generates cosmic ray muons that tasses through the cube of given edge length, in a given time.

-Each kind of particles can be defined and calculated separately.
+Other kinds of particles can be defined and calculated separately - you will need to prepare two input histograms: momentum distribution and flux intensity vs zenith angle.

-Output is a collection of particles with defined position and momentum vector, saved as a root tree.
+Output is a collection of particles with defined position and momentum vector, saved in a ROOT TTree.
 (see: [TTree class reference](https://root.cern.ch/doc/master/classTTree.html)

-## Dependances
+## Dependencies

 A few classes of CERN's ROOT framework is used.
 See the [ROOT](https://root.cern/) website.

 ## Installation

-works fine on my computer ;) First, you need to install the [ROOT](https://root.cern.ch/downloading-root) just run compileCfluxim.sh
+works fine on my computer ;) First, you need to install the [ROOT](https://root.cern.ch/downloading-root) framework.
+Then, just run compileCfluxim.sh

 ## License